Final Inspection in the Clothing Industry: Importance and Key Steps

 • Are the seams insecure, puckered, grinning, roping or twisting?

-• Is there needle damage (includes laddering)?
+• Is there needle damage (including laddering)?

 • Are there excessive threads or is there poor trimming?